shufukuo/data-read-join-comparison/README.md

 The object `ratings` takes about 663 MB.

 ### Python
-The pandas library is used for comparison.
+The pandas library is used.
 <pre><code>import pandas as pd
 import time